d1msums/rack-guard/README.md

 > How can an operator distinguish accepted telemetry from a message that has been altered, replayed or submitted without the right credentials?

-Our four-person team brought together networking, computer science, AI and mechatronics to build the system—from the physical sensors to the operator dashboard.
+Our four-person team brought together networking, computer science, AI and mechatronics to build the system from the physical sensors to the operator dashboard.

 **Project status:** hackathon prototype · **Validation:** 44 automated tests passed locally on the consolidated v8 package · **AI role:** advisory only